whhsu2/whhsu2.github.io/_posts/2021-04-10-Why-Use-Data-Warehouse.md

 In the beginning, databases started being used for many different kinds of data - what products have been bought, a money transaction, a click on your website, etc. - the basic access pattern remained similar to processing business transactions.
 An application typically looks up a small number of records by some key.
 Records are inserted or updated based on the user's/application input.
 Because these applications are interactive, the access patterns became known as OnLine Transaction Processing (OLTP).
 However, databases also started being increasingly used for data analytics, which has very different access patterns.
 Usually, an analytic query needs to scan over a huge number of records, only reading a few columns per record, and calculates aggregate statistics ( such as count, sum, or average ) rather than returning the raw data to the user.
 For example, if your data is a table of member interactions with your email, then analytic queries might be
-What was the total number of customers that clicked on our email?
+1. What was the total number of customers that clicked on our email?
-In user's who clicked on our email, how many of them bought our product in the past 60 days?
+2. Out of the users who clicked on our email, how many of them bought our product in the past 60 days?

 In order to differentiate this pattern of using databases from transaction processing, it has been called OnLine Analytic Processing (OLAP).
 At first, the same databases were used for both transaction processing and analytic queries.
 That worked fine when you're dealing with small amounts of data.
 However, if you're working with terabytes/petabytes of data and joining on multiple tables, this could take up a lot of computing resources and time.
 Since OLTP systems are usually expected to be highly available and to process transactions with low latency because they are often critical to the operations of the business.
 Organizations created a new database system for analytics queries that are expensive, scans large parts of the dataset.
 This separate database was called a data warehouse.